-Screening Method Frequency b Evidence of Efficacy Other Considerations Stool-Based Tests gFOBT Every year RCTs with mortality end points: High-sensitivity versions (eg, Hemoccult SENSA) have superior test performance characteristics than older tests (eg, Hemoccult II) Does not require bowel preparation, anesthesia, or transportation to and from the screening examination (test is performed at home) FIT c Every year Test characteristic studies: Improved accuracy compared with gFOBT Can be done with a single specimen Does not require bowel preparation, anesthesia, or transportation to and from the screening examination (test is performed at home) FIT-DNA Every 1 or 3 y d Test characteristic studies: Specificity is lower than for FIT, resulting in more false-positive results, more diagnostic colonoscopies, and more associated adverse events per screening test Improved sensitivity compared with FIT per single screening test There is insufficient evidence about appropriate longitudinal follow-up of abnormal findings after a negative diagnostic colonoscopy; may potentially lead to overly intensive surveillance due to provider and patient concerns over the genetic component of the test Direct Visualization Tests Colonoscopy c Every 10 y Prospective cohort study with mortality end point Requires less frequent screening Screening and diagnostic follow-up of positive findings can be performed during the same examination CT colonography e Every 5 y Test characteristic studies There is insufficient evidence about the potential harms of associated extracolonic findings, which are common Flexible sigmoidoscopy Every 5 y RCTs with mortality end points: Modeling suggests it provides less benefit than when combined with FIT or compared with other strategies Test availability has declined in the United States Flexible sigmoidoscopy with FIT c Flexible sigmoidoscopy every 10 y plus FIT every year RCT with mortality end point (subgroup analysis) Test availability has declined in the United States Potentially attractive option for patients who want endoscopic screening but want to limit exposure to colonoscopy a Although a serology test to detect methylated SEPT9 DNA was included in the systematic evidence review, this screening method currently has limited evidence evaluating its use (a single published test characteristic study met inclusion criteria, which found it had a sensitivity to detect colorectal cancer of <50%).
+Screening Method Frequency b Evidence of Efficacy Other Considerations Stool-Based Tests gFOBT Every year RCTs with mortality end po High-sensitivity versions ( have superior test perform than older tests (eg, Hemo eg, Hemoccult SENSA) nance characteristics Does not require bowel preparation, anesthesia, or transportation to and from the screening examination (test is performed at home) FIT c Every year Test characteristic studies: Improved accuracy compar Can be done with a single s red with gFOBT Does not require bowel preparation, anesthesia, or transportation to and from the screening examination (test is performed at home) FIT-DNA Every 1 or 3 y d Test characteristic studies: Specificity is lower than fo false-positive results, more colonoscopies, and more a events per screening test Improved sensitivity comp per single screening test r FIT, resulting in more e diagnostic ssociated adverse There is insufficient evidence about appropriate longitudinal follow-up of abnormal findings after a negative diagnostic colonoscopy; may potentially lead to overly intensive surveillance due to provider and patient concerns over the genetic component of the test Direct Visualization Tests Colonoscopy c Every 10 y Prospective cohort study with mortality end point Requires less frequent screening Screening and diagnostic follow-up of positive findings can be performed during the same examination CT colonography e Every 5 y Test characteristic studies There is insufficient evidence about the potential harms of associated extracolonic findings, which are common Flexible sigmoidoscopy Every 5 y RCTs with mortality end po Modeling suggests it provi- than when combined with with other strategies des less benefit Test availability has declined in the United States Flexible sigmoidoscopy with FIT c Flexible sigmoidoscopy every 10 y plus FIT every year RCT with mortality end poi int (subgroup analysis) Test availability has declined in the United States Potentially attractive option for patients who want endoscopic screening but want to limit exposure to colonoscopy DNA test; gFOBT, guaiac-ba :linical trial. munochemical test; FIT-DNA, r sed fecal occult blood test; RC T, randomized n noncolonoscopy strategie le life-years gained (ie, the life-years gained with the es were within 90% of those gained with the d an efficient balance of benefits and harms in 0 0, o detect methylated SEPT9 DN w, this screening method curre A was included in the Suggested by manufactur rer. e (a single published test chara and a stand a second comments le life-years gained (ie, the life-years gained with the inclusion criteria, which found it had a sensitivity to detect colorectal cancer of <50%).
 It is therefore not included in this table.